BELvue Museum

 The BELvue Museum (Musée BELvue; BELvue Museum) is a museum in the Royal Quarter of Brussels, Belgium, focusing on the history of Belgium.
 It is managed by the King Baudouin Foundation (KBF).

 The museum is housed in the Hôtel Belle-Vue, an 18th-century neoclassical building between the Place des Palais/Paleizenplein and the Place Royale/Koningsplein, next to the Royal Palace of Brussels.
-This site is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 The BELvue Museum is housed in the Hôtel Belle-Vue, a five-level hôtel particulier (townhouse) dating from the late 18th century.
 This neoclassical building formed part of an architectural complex built after the Palace of Coudenberg burned down in 1731.
 It was originally built by Philippe de Proft to install a luxury hotel for travellers.

 The Place Royale/Koningsplein and its surrounding buildings were a site of fighting during the Belgian Revolution.
 It was there that the coronation ceremony of Prince Leopold of Saxe-Coburg, King of the Belgians, took place on 21 July 1831.
 The buildings then served as a residence for members of the Belgian royal family, including the future King Leopold III and Princess Astrid.

 In 1977, the Hôtel Belle-Vue was converted into a museum building, housing a collection from the nearby Royal Museums of Art and History.
 After 1992, two small museums opened in the building relating to the history of the Belgian monarchy: the Dynasty Museum (Musée de la Dynastie, Museum van de Dynastie) and the King Baudouin Memorial (Mémorial Roi Baudouin, Memorial Koning Boudewijn).

 On 19 July 2005, the Hôtel Belle-Vue reopened as a museum devoted to the history of Belgium, presenting a chronological display about the nation's history since 1830.